Requirements for a processing-node quantum repeater on a real-world fiber grid: Results

 We investigate hardware requirements on three processing nodes (two end nodes and one repeater node) so that a client in Eindhoven can perform 2-qubit VBQC, a particular case of the protocol described in~\cite{leichtle2021verifying}, using the Delft server.
 In this protocol, the client prepares qubits at the server, which are then used to perform either computation or test rounds.
 In test rounds, the results of the computation returned by the server are compared to expected results.
 The protocol is only robust to noise if the noise does not cause too large an error rate.
 The protocol is shown in~\cite{leichtle2021verifying} to remain correct if the \emph{maximal} probability of error in a test round can be upper-bounded by $25\%$.
-We prove in Appendix~\ref{app:target_metric} that the protocol is still correct if the \emph{average} probability of error in a test round can be upper-bounded by $25\%$.
-We further prove in the same appendix that if the entangled pairs distributed by the network path can be used to perform quantum teleportation at a given rate and quality, the protocol can be executed successfully.
+We prove in Appendix \ref{app:target_metric} that the protocol is still correct if the \emph{average} probability of error in a test round can be upper-bounded by $25\%$.
+We further prove in the same section that if the entangled pairs distributed by the network path can be used to perform quantum teleportation at a given rate and quality, the protocol can be executed successfully.
 Namely, this is true if the average fidelity at which unknown pure quantum states can be teleported using the entangled pairs distributed by the network path ($F_\text{tel}$) and the entangling rate $R$ satisfy a specific bound.
-We note that this bound takes into account potential jitter in the delivery of entanglement (i.e., the fact that the waiting time in memory can fluctuate around its expected value).
-We consider two distinct pairs of $F_\text{tel}$ and $R$ that satisfy this bound as our target metrics, namely: \begin{itemize} \item Target 1: $F_\text{tel} = 0.8717$, $R = 0.1$ Hz, \item Target 2: $F_\text{tel} = 0.8571$, $R = 0.5$ Hz. \end{itemize} We expect the hardware requirements for different targets to vary quantitatively, but not qualitatively, i.e. that the actual required parameter values are different, but that the parameters that most require improvement are the same.
+We note that this bound takes into account potential jitter in the delivery of entanglement (i.e., the fact that the time required to generate entanglement, and hence the time entangled states need to be stored in memory, can fluctuate around its expected value).
+We consider two distinct pairs of $F_\text{tel}$ and $R$ that satisfy this bound as our target metrics, namely: \begin{itemize} \item Target 1: $F_\text{tel} = 0.8717$, $R = 0.1$ Hz, \item Target 2: $F_\text{tel} = 0.8571$, $R = 0.5$ Hz. \end{itemize} The choice of these specific values was motivated by the fact that there is no fidelity $F_\text{tel} \leq 1$ for $R \approx 0.014$ Hz such that the VBQC condition is satisfied, therefore all target rates should satisfy $R > 0.014$ Hz, preferably with some margin to avoid trivial solutions.
+Additionally, Target 1 is achievable using either the single-click or double-click protocol and using either one or zero repeaters on the fiber path under consideration, given sufficient hardware improvements.
+In contrast, Target 2 is achievable only using the single-click protocol and one repeater (see also Appendices \ref{appendix:sec_repeaterless} and \ref{sec:appendix_single_double}).
+This suggests that the difference between the two targets is large enough to lead to significantly different results.